autophagy/faereld/README.rst

    :target: LICENSE
    :alt: MIT License

-Færeld is a tool to facilitate time tracking of what I'm working on.
-Goal is to then visualise this data in Hrǽw and use that to examine and optimise what I spend my time on.
+Færeld is a CLI tool to to track time spent on productive activites in order to visualise, integrate and optimise that time.
+It is focused primarily on tracking time spent on Project work (such as research, design, development, etc), but can be configured to track any arbitrary task-area over any arbitrary project or subject.

 Documentation is available on `ReadTheDocs`_.